Azure-Samples/durable-functions-order-processing-python/README.md

 ---
 -->

-# Order processing workflow with Durable Functions
+# Order processing workflow with Durable Functions (Python)

 [Durable Functions](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-overview)is part of [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview) offering.
 Durable Functions helps you easily orchestrate stateful logic, making it an excellent solution for workflow scenarios, as well as stateful patterns like fan-out/fan-in and workloads that require long-running operations or need to wait arbitrarily long for external events.